-Gomez teamed up with her friend Theresa Mingus for the launch of Mingus' new swim line, Krahs.
+Gomez's feelings about her kidney transplant scar have evolved over time.
+Back in 2019, she teamed up with her friend Theresa Mingus for the launch of Mingus' now-defunct swim line, Krahs.
 The singer designed three limited-edition pieces for a "Selena x Krahs" collection: a bikini top, a one-piece suit, and a high-waisted bottom, all in red or black.
-In a promo video for the new brand, Gomez talked about why she went with a high-waisted bottom when designing the two-piece swimsuit.
+In a promo video for the brand, Gomez talked about why she went with a high-waisted bottom when designing the two-piece swimsuit.

 "I did have a really good time designing," she said in the video.
 "The design I did, one of them, it was the high-waisted one with the belt.
 I've had a kidney transplant and I like bathing suits that kind of cover where that's been and make me feel comfortable."
 (ICYMI: Selena Gomez Received a Kidney Donation from Her Best Friend)

-In talking about her designs, Gomez has emphasized that she wants to meet women where they're at in terms of body image.
-In a perfect world, everyone would feel comfortable displaying their scars, stretch marks, and cellulite as badges of pride 24/7—but it's not always that easy.
+In talking about her Krahs Swim designs, Gomez emphasized that she wants to meet women where they're at in terms of body image.
+In a perfect world, everyone would feel comfortable displaying their scars, stretch marks, and cellulite as badges of pride 24/7 — but it's not always that easy.
 Some people are proud of the scars and marks that make them who they are, and that's great.
+Some people's feelings about their scars change over time, as in Gomez's experience.
 But it's still okay to have reservations about these things, too.
 (In fact, many women aim for a "body-neutral" approach, arguing that being "body-positive" all the time isn't realistic.)